astratikopoulo/contour-adv-ing-and-delegation/README.md

 * Why was `team-b` able to request `a.team.com`?
 * How can we reserve such such domains to only `team-a`?

 There are a multitude of ways to solve this.
 One is to implement a [ValidatingWebhook](https://github.com/stevesloka/validatingwebhook) admission controller capable of ensuring teams only request their "owned" domains.
 Another is to rely on delegation of the ingress controller itself.
 This is where Contour shines.
-By implementing an administrative ingress namespace, we can create delegation rules for the ingress rules requested by other teams / namespaces.
+By implementing an administrative ingress namespace, we can create delegation rules for the ingress rules requested by other teams or namespaces.
 Consider the following, revised, model.

 <center><img src="img/delegation.png" width="800"></center>

 In the above, you can see a new namespace, `ingress-system`.
-This namespaces contains delegation rules for the FQDN and routes a namespaces is allowed to write rules for.
+This namespace contains delegation rules for the FQDN and routes a namespace is allowed to write rules for.
 As you can see in the `lines` namespace, if an IngressRoute is created referencing the FQDN `mountains.octetz.com`, the route is not created.

 An example of this Mountains delegation rule is as follows.